RELX—May 2024

 KEY OBSERVATIONS:

-• Elsevier/RELX oil and gas customers are not reducing production in line with a just Net Zero Transition.
+• RELX oil and gas customers are not reducing production in line with a just Net Zero Transition.

-• Elsevier/RELX serves fossil fuels expansion in the knowledge that they are facilitating the continued burning of fossil fuels.
+• RELX serves fossil fuels expansion in the knowledge that they are facilitating the continued burning of fossil fuels.

-• Elsevier/RELX must comply with its own responsibilities regarding the fossil fuel industry’s climate-related human rights impacts.
-There is a serious risk that Elsevier/RELX is failing to comply with its responsibilities.
+• RELX must comply with its own responsibilities regarding the fossil fuel industry’s climate-related human rights impacts.
+There is a serious risk that RELX is failing to comply with its responsibilities.

-Elsevier has spent decades helping the fossil fuel industry accelerate discoveries.
-With the UN's Human Rights Council resolution 48/13 unequivocally recognizing the human right to a clean, healthy and sustainable environment for all people, scientists initiated a dialogue about its continued engagement in this activity in light of the human rights implications.
+With the UN's Human Rights Council resolution 48/13 unequivocally recognizing the human right to a clean, healthy and sustainable environment for all people, scientists initiated a dialogue with RELX in light of the human rights implications of its support of fossil fuel expansion.

 —UN investigators, in a letter delivered to Aramco and various non-fossil fuel companies that are still facilitating new fossil fuel projects.
 June 23, 2023.